What is DHCP? | How to Enable It on Windows 10

-Dynamic Host Configuration Protocol (DHCP) is a service that assigns an IP address, DNS address, gateway IP address, and subnet mask to all computers on the computer network.
+Dynamic Host Configuration Protocol (DHCP) is an assistance that assigns an IP address, DNS address, gateway IP number, and subnet mask to all computers on the PC network.

 What Does DHCP (Dynamic Host Configuration Protocol) Do?